jendrikseipp/vulture/README.md

 verbose = true
 ```

-`vulture` will automatically look for a `pyproject.toml` in the current working directory.
+Vulture will automatically look for a `pyproject.toml` in the current working directory.

 To use a `pyproject.toml` in another directory, you can use the `--config path/to/pyproject.toml` flag.